Ontario and Canada Legal Rights Explained

 Following on earlier Charter litigation, "same-sex partner" amendments to the OWA General Regulation in February 2000 and since have effectively brought such relationships into conventional welfare treatment.

-Ontario finally regularized their legislative treatment of gay and lesbian relationships in the Spousal Relationships Statute Law Amendment Act and related OWA General Regulation changes in the summer of 2005.
-The eliminating of the definitional requirement that spouses be "of the opposite sex" facilitated the ending of the separate category of "same-sex partner", and such relationships are now included within the definition of "spouse".
+Ontario finally regularized the legislative treatment of gay and lesbian relationships in the Spousal Relationships Statute Law Amendment Act and related OWA General Regulation changes in the summer of 2005.
+The elimination of the definitional requirement that spouses be "of the opposite sex" facilitated the ending of the temporary legal category of "same-sex partner", and such relationships are now directly included within the definition of "spouse".

-Prior to the legal changes in 01 March 2000 which expanded same-sex partner rights, many gay and lesbian couples actually benefited financially from the legal situation since they were not forced into a joint benefit unit but were treated simply as 'roommates' or sharing tenants (see the Appendix 4: "The Concept of Spousal Dependency").
-As such one or both of them could go on welfare without having the financial assets and income of the other counted against them for eligibility purposes.
-As well, two single welfare recipients get a higher rate that a spousal couple on welfare.
+Prior to the legal changes in 01 March 2000 which expanded same-sex partner rights, many gay and lesbian couples actually benefited financially from the legal situation since they were not forced into a joint benefit unit but were treated simply as 'roommates' or sharing tenants.
+As such one or both of them could go on welfare without having the financial assets and income of the other counted against them for eligibility purposes (two single welfare recipients get a higher rate that a spousal couple on welfare).

 The legislative changes however created a need to re-assess these situations to apply this new legal reality.
 To address this the amending law provided for the administrator to review the files of all recipients potentially effected by the change to determine the nature of the relationship.
 Once this is done a new determination as to status will be made.
 Such determinations will NOT be retroactive, and will only take effect from the date of the new determination forward [Reg s.84].
-In most cases this will result in a net decrease of income into the gay or lesbian household.
+In most cases this will result in a net decrease of income into the gay or lesbian household, and in many full ineligibility.

 .
 Definition of Spouse